alchemy-swift/alchemy/Docs/5c_DatabaseMigrations.md

 #### Applying

 You can then apply all outstanding migrations in a single batch by passing the `migrate` argument to your app.
-This will cause the app to migrate `Services.db` instead of serving.
+This will cause the app to migrate `Database.default` instead of serving.

 ```bash
 # Applies all outstanding migrations